For answering questions like "where are we?" or "how

 (Arcinfo Application BEZUG ), Voser 2007 ]

-Even nowadays (2017) it is difficult to find information of different coordinate refernce
+Even nowadays (2017) it is difficult to find information about coordinate reference

-though there exist offical collections.and many geospatial applications support offical crs and have
+though there exist offical collections or many geospatial applications support offical CRS by using

 databases with parameters for change.